Johnny-Codes/autoplus/README.md

 }
 ```

-To create a technician, you can @POST.
+To create a technician, you can POST.
 You need a "first_name", "last_name", and "employee_id" all of which are strings.

 Example POST request to create a technician: